peter/jsonapitest/README.md

 ## Test File Structure

 Tests are written in one or more JSON files and you may choose any file structure you like.
-With a small test case you may end up putting all test code in a single file.
-However, a more typical structure is to divide your test code into three sets of files: configuration, data, and test suites.
+With a small test case you may want to put all test code in a single file.
+A more typical structure is to divide your test code into three sets of files: configuration, data, and test suites.
 Here is an example: